Error handling for remote module rendering in Module Federation.

 }

 a.
-Try loading backup service:
+Try to load backup service:

 if (args.lifecycle === 'afterResolve') {